frndcolin/gridsome-plugin-sentry/README.md

       use: 'gridsome-plugin-sentry',
       options: {
         dsn: 'sentry.url',
-        attachProps: true // defaults to true
+        attachProps: true, // defaults to true
-      }
+        logErrors: process.env.NODE_ENV === 'development' // only log errors to console in development }
     }
   ]